uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Key questions

 - How do you think computers display images on a screen?
-- How do computers represent images when they can only store numbers?
+- How do computers store images when they store all information as digits?

 ## Lesson starter